Joint Synthesis of Trajectory and Controlled Invariant Funnel for Discrete-time Systems with Locally Lipschitz Nonlinearities: Iterative Robust Trajectory Optimization

 Consider a scalar-valued quadratic Lyapunov function $V$ defined by

 For the closed-loop system model \eqref{eq:diff_closedloop}, we aim to design $\{Q_{k}\}_{k=0}^{N},\{K_{k}\}_{k=0}^{N-1}$ that satisfies the following quadratic stability condition:

-where $0<\alpha\leq1$.
-The above condition ensures the quadratic stability \eqref{eq:Lyapunov_contraction} whenever the locally Lipschitz property of the nonlinearity $\phi$ expressed in \eqref{eq:Lyapunov_nonlinearity} holds.
+where $0<\alpha<1$.
+The above condition ensures the quadratic stability \eqref{eq:Lyapunov_contraction} whenever the locally Lipschitz property of the nonlinearity ${\phi_{k}}$ expressed in \eqref{eq:Lyapunov_nonlinearity} holds.
 The condition \eqref{eq:Lyapunov_disturbances} exists to obtain the invariance property of the funnel under the presence of the bounded disturbance $w_{k}$.
-A similar condition has been applied to continuous-time systems in \cite{accikmecse2011robust,accikmecse2003robust}, resulting in a guarantee of the invariance property for the funnel $\mathcal{F}_{k}$.
-However, the condition \eqref{eq:Lyapunov_condition} does not ensure the invariance property for the funnel when it comes to the discrete-time systems because the guarantee is based on the continuity of the Lyapunov function in time \cite{accikmecse2003robust}.
-We address this issue in the next sub-section by adjusting the funnel to meet the invariance criterion after satisfying the above stability condition.
+In the rest of this subsection, we construct a condition that implies the stability condition \eqref{eq:Lyapunov_condition}.
+In the following corollary, we also show that the derived LMI condition ensures the invariance property of the funnel.